golbin/CycleGAN/README.md

 - System
     - Linux or macOS
     - CPU or (NVIDIA GPU + CUDA CuDNN)
-        -It can run on Single CPU/GPU or Multi GPUs.
+        - It can run on Single CPU/GPU or Multi GPUs.
     - Python 3

 - Libraries